krateoplatformops/oasgen-provider/README.md

 ## Usage guide

-A more practical usage guide with examples and troubleshooting tips can be found in the [Usage Guide](docs/USAGE_GUIDE.md).
+A more practical, step-by-step, usage guide with examples and troubleshooting tips can be found in the [Usage Guide](docs/USAGE_GUIDE.md).

 ## Environment Variables and Flags